 8. You'll surround yourself with inspiring images every day

 Who wouldn't want to work with pretty pictures for a living?
-Of course, there's much more to it than that, but it is true that your daily working life will involve seeking out inspiration in all sorts of places, researching incredible images, illustrations and graphics – and creating them too.
-So if you get your kicks from cool visuals, then this is the job for you.
+Of course, there's much more to it than that.
+Still, it is true that your daily working life will involve seeking out inspiration in all sorts of places, researching incredible images, illustrations and graphics – and creating them too.
+So if you get your kicks from crisp visuals, then this is the job for you.

 9.You can design from anywhere in the world